BLyndon/bayesian_methods/theoretical_background/1_introduction.md

 \underset{\theta}\text{argmax} \log P(X | \theta, \mathcal H )
 $$.

-The concept of maximum likelihood exists in the frequentist as well as in the Bayesian paradigm, but the frequentists assumes a single fixed $\theta$ determined by the real data distribution.
-In contrast from the Bayesian point of view, there is only a single dataset $\mathcal D$ observed in an experiment and instead the parameter has an uncertainty.
+The concept of maximum likelihood exists in the frequentist as well as in the Bayesian paradigm.
+While the frequentists assume a single parameter $\theta$ fixed by the real data distribution, the bayesians observe a single fixed dataset $\mathcal D$ an infer an uncertainty for the parameter $\theta$.

 ## Maximum A-Posteriori